Latest posts

 • The “Woman, Life, Freedom” Movement in Iran: A Struggle for Rights and Resistance

-The Resistance Hub Introduction In September 2022, the death of 22-year-old Mahsa Amini while in the custody of Iran’s morality police ignited a wave of protests across the country.
+In September 2022, the death of 22-year-old Mahsa Amini while in the custody of Iran’s morality police ignited a wave of protests across the country.
 What began as outrage over mandatory hijab laws quickly transformed into a nationwide uprising.
-Protesters began demanding women’s rights, political reform, and—eventually—the end of the Islamic…
+Protesters began demanding women’s rights, political reform, and—eventually—the end of the Islamic Republic itself.
+The movement’s

 Read more